 Well here's my theory, formed from yesterday's experience as I sat on the throne on my umpteenth trip to the loo for the want of something better to do.
 Bored shit-less eh..?
 As I tried yet another bowel movement to ease the last of the crap from my colon.....mmm....

+Another whizz, bang action big budget action movie best seen on the big screen or from 10" in front of a 40" telly.
 The plot wasn't great, action scenes pretty standard by modern movies.
 A little bit like Mad Max meets The Matrix with more then a little Terminator thrown in.
 Oh! and Christian Bale gets another cool bike in this movie as well.

 To "go-starn" in the Malaysian lingo (didn't want to say, Malaysian English as it translates across all the Malaysian languages) means to go backwards or reverse.
 It is not unusual to hear the instruction directed by back-seat drivers to their unfortunate drivers to "go-starn, go-starn lah!"
+Which would translate as "Kindly reverse up old chap" in the more genteel word of middle England (if you had Biggles and Bertie Wooster as neighbours)

 Do you know where the term comes from?